McRaeAlex/tiny-raytracer/README.md

 I am a little giddy right now because usually these projects never go that smoothly.
 I rewrote all the code or at least edited it and it works better than I had hoped!
-I found writing it in a much more readable rustlike was helped.
-By no means is the code clean or slick in any way but it works and I understand it which is a great feeling.
+I found writing it in a much more readable rustlike way helped.
+By no means is the code clean or slick in any way but it works and I understand it, which is a great feeling.
 I also managed to write it to be extensible, anything that can calculate a normal, check if the ray hit it, and has a material can be rendered by this.
+This was done through rust's trait system.

 ### Result:
 ![Rewrite](rewrite.png)